 Email APIs: Simplified Integration

-Transactional email service providers like SendLayer, Postmark, and Amazon SES offer an abstraction over raw SMTP, making it easier to manage things like authentication, retries, and analytics.
+Transactional email service providers like SendLayer, Postmark, and Amazon SES provide an abstraction over raw SMTP, making it easier to manage features such as authentication, retries, and analytics.

 How to Send Email in Golang With SMTP and API